Sedgley: Civic history

 The ancient Manor of Sedgley consisted of nine villages; Sedgley, Gospel End, Cotwall End, Upper Gornal, Lower Gornal, Woodsetton, Coseley, Ettingshall and Brierley.
 In 1897, the villages of Coseley, Ettingshall and Brierley broke away from the Manor of Sedgley to form the Coseley Urban District, while Sedgley itself, Gospel End, Cotwall End, Upper Gornal, Lower Gornal, and Woodsetton were formed into the Sedgley Urban District.
 The entire area was part of the Wolverhampton Parliamentary Borough, created in 1832.

 The east of the Sedgley district was transferred into Dudley as long ago as 1926, to allow for the development of the Priory and Wrens Nest Estates, where new council housing was built to rehouse families from the slum clearances in central Dudley in the 10 years leading up to the outbreak of World War II in 1939.
 The Old Park Farm Estate was added in the early 1950s.

-Sedgley Urban District Council survived until 1966, when the majority of the area was merged into the Dudley County Borough, along with the Coseley and Brierley Hill districts.
+Sedgley Urban District Council survived until 1 April 1966, when the majority of the area was merged into the Dudley County Borough, along with the Coseley and Brierley Hill districts.
 The Gospel End area, however, was merged into the Seisdon Rural District (later South Staffordshire), and the Goldthorn Park estate in the extreme north of the area was transferred into Wolverhampton.
+The civil parish was also abolished on 1 April 1966 and merged with Dudley, Himley and Wolverhampton.
+In 1961 the parish had a population of 27,912.

 The Gornal villages are generally not considered part of modern-day Sedgley, nor is the bulk of Woodsetton.
 Gospel End is no longer even in the same county as Sedgley, having remained in Staffordshire.